sachinak/MyScheduleBot/README.md

 ## Getting involved

 Thank you for caring for this project and getting involved.
-To start, please check out [contributing](https://github.com/lyonva/ScheduleBot/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/lyonva/ScheduleBot/blob/main/CODE_OF_CONDUCT.md).
+To start, please check out [contributing](https://github.com/qchen59/ScheduleBot/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/qchen59/ScheduleBot/blob/main/CODE_OF_CONDUCT.md).
 For more technical detail of implementation of code, you can check out the documentation.
-When you want to get your hands on the project, take a peek into the [github project](https://github.com/lyonva/ScheduleBot/projects/1), assign yourself a task, move it to To-Do, and convert it into an issue and assign it to yourself.
+When you want to get your hands on the project, take a peek into the [github project](https://github.com/qchen59/ScheduleBot/projects/1), assign yourself a task, move it to To-Do, and convert it into an issue and assign it to yourself.

-Check out the [online documentation](https://lyonva.github.io/ScheduleBot/) if you want to contribute or find out about the inner workings of ScheduleBot.
+Check out the [internal documentation](https://github.com/qchen59/ScheduleBot/tree/main/docs) if you want to contribute or find out about the inner workings of ScheduleBot.

 ## Future features